.png)

 Project Highlights:

-Partners: BLM, Private land owners, utility companies, Desert Stewards and Non-profit conservation partner for funding.
+Potential Partners: The Living Desert, BLM, Private land owners, utility companies, Desert Stewards and Non-profit conservation partner for funding.

 Share it - Historical, Cultural and Environmental Education